 I picked up a voice mail from Rick, my friend and Team in Training coach.
 It was cool to get his and Lori’s encouragement as I was reminded of how they’ve got me through my marathons.

 After the meeting I got a call from my Mom.
-The B&B where my family was supposed to stay is not open and it's a dump!!
+The B&B where my family was supposed to stay was not open and was dumpy!!
 They met a super-nice restaurant owner and some other locals who offered help.
 I suggested my family drive to LP.
 We were planning to go to Mass in LP and I figured we’d work out something.
 I checked with the Holiday Inn and they had a few open rooms.
-All the hotels had been booked but we were lucky there’d been some last minute drops.
+All the hotels were booked but we were lucky there were some last minute drops.
 I met my family outside the standing-room-only (lots of people including us are outside) church.
 The Mass had a cool Ironman flavor to it as the two concelebrating priests were racing and the parish priest asked all racers to come up to the altar for a blessing.
 It was funny... most walked up rather slowly so the priest joked that if we all moved so slowly on race day, we'd be in big trouble.
 8^) The blessing was very special and I got a bit misty.
 The church locals were very welcoming despite their church being overrun with visitors.

 My sister, Corinne, was going to help me get ready race morning so after Mass she moved her bags into my room while the rest of the family sped off to the Holiday Inn to grab a room.
 They ended up with a suite which, creatively, fit them all!
 8^) In the long run the Holiday Inn stay would be cheaper and it was right next to the center of the race (their B&B was about 45 minutes out of town) so someone was watching out for us!!